 A Message from the Title IX Coordinator

-At Mississippi State, we are committed to ensuring an educational environment free from discrimination on the basis of sex or gender.
-This means we take all forms of sexual violence and other misconduct very seriously, and place particular emphasis on responding effectively to the nationwide problem of sexual assault.
+Mississippi State is committed to ensuring an educational environment free from discrimination on the basis of sex or gender.
+This means we take all forms of sexual violence and other misconduct very seriously, and place particular emphasis on responding effectively and fairly to the nationwide problem of sexual assault.

-The university is taking proactive steps to raise awareness of issues surrounding sexual assault, including consent, alcohol consumption, and bystander intervention.
-This is done partly through the online Haven and Haven for Faculty and Staff programs, which are mandatory for all new students and employees, and available via myState to all members of the university community.
+The university takes proactive steps to raise awareness of issues surrounding sexual assault, including consent, alcohol consumption, and bystander intervention.
+This is done partly through the online SAVE and SHARP training programs, which are mandatory for all new students and employees, and available via myState to all members of the university community.
 Additionally, our office works in tandem with others to provide face-to-face training to groups throughout the university.
+If you believe your group would benefit from a direct training session, give us a call.

-I would encourage you to take a few minutes and review our Frequently Asked Questions page.
+Please take a few minutes and review our Frequently Asked Questions page.
 The FAQ will explain your options for reporting sexual misconduct or seeking confidential assistance.
 It also explains our policies for investigating and adjudicating sexual misconduct matters.
+If you have questions or concern, my door is always open.
+You can contact me directly at email@example.com or 662-325-8124.

 Director of Title IX/EEO Programs

-If you or someone you know has experienced sexual assault, you have multiple options for reporting to MSU or to law enforcement.
+If you or someone you know has experienced sexual assault or other forms of sexual misconduct, you have multiple options for reporting to MSU or to law enforcement.
 These include options for confidential assistance.

 Most MSU employees are considered "Responsible Employees" for purposes of university policy and federal guidance.
-Responsible Employees have a mandatory duty to inform the Office of Compliance and Integrity if they learn about sexual misconduct on campus or in connection with any MSU program or activity.
+Responsible Employees have a mandatory duty to inform the Office of Compliance and Integrity if they learn about (1) sexual misconduct involving any member of the university community, or (2) any other sexual misconduct on campus or in connection with any MSU program or activity.
 All MSU employees should assume that they are mandatory reporters, absent specific instructions to the contrary from a supervisor.

-Mississippi State has implemented Haven, an online training system, as a key component of our efforts to raise awareness of sexual assault and related issues.
-Haven covers subjects like effective consent, alcohol consumption, stalking, harassment, and dating violence in a clear, accessible and interactive manner.
+Mississippi State has implemented SAVE Training, an online training system, as a key component of our efforts to raise awareness of sexual assault and related issues.
+SAVE covers subjects like effective consent, alcohol consumption, stalking, harassment, and dating violence in a clear, accessible and interactive manner.

 All course syllabi should contain the university’s standardized statement on Title IX and sexual misconduct.
 The statement is:

 MSU is committed to complying with Title IX, a federal law that prohibits discrimination, including violence and harassment, based on sex.
 This means that MSU’s educational programs and activities must be free from sex discrimination, sexual harassment, and other forms of sexual misconduct.
-If you or someone you know has experienced sex discrimination, sexual violence and/or harassment by any member of the university community, you are encouraged to report the conduct to MSU’s Director of Title IX/EEO Programs at 325-8124 or by e-mail to email@example.com.
-Additional resources are available at http://www.msstate.edu/web/security.
+If you or someone you know has experienced sex discrimination, sexual violence and/or harassment by any member of the university community, you are encouraged to report the conduct to MSU’s Director of Title IX/EEO Programs at 662-325-8124 or by e-mail to firstname.lastname@example.org.

 This page contains plain language answers to frequently asked questions about sexual misconduct, reporting, and related issues.
 If your question isn't answered here, give us a call and we will be glad to help.